DasEd955/Stocks-Subreddit-Classifier/planning.md

 ### The Real Deployment Case: Financial Analyst Applications

-This project is deliberately designed as a small-scale proof-of-concept for approaches already used by institutional investors.
+This project is deliberately designed as a small scale proof-of-concept for approaches already used by institutional investors.
 The following use cases represent where a production-grade version of this classifier would create measurable value:

 **1. Investment Research Filtering**